tgm-labs/scripts/ssl/README.md

 ## Usage Instructions

 ### 1. Install
+To install and configure Nginx and Certbot, run the following command:
 ```bash
 bash <(curl -s https://raw.githubusercontent.com/tgm-labs/scripts/main/ssl/run.sh)
 ```

 ### 2. Menu Options
-1. **Install Nginx and Certbot**: If Nginx or Certbot are not yet installed, this option will be used to install these two packages.
+1. **Install Nginx and Certbot**: Installs Nginx and Certbot if they are not already installed.
-   - **Nginx** is a high-performance HTTP and reverse proxy server.
+   - **Nginx**: High-performance HTTP and reverse proxy server.
-   - **Certbot** is an automated tool for obtaining free SSL/TLS certificates from Let's Encrypt and automatically configuring the web server to use these certificates.
+   - **Certbot**: Automated tool for obtaining and configuring SSL/TLS certificates from Let's Encrypt.

-2. **Reload Configuration Files**: Reloads Nginx configuration files without restarting the entire service.
-This is typically used to apply configuration changes without interrupting current connections.
+2. **Reload Configuration Files**: Reloads Nginx configuration files to apply changes without restarting the service.

 3. **Remove Certbot and Nginx**: Uninstalls Certbot and Nginx, removing related configuration files and services.

-4. **Disable Automatic SSL Renewal**: If automatic SSL certificate renewal is enabled, this option provides the ability to disable that feature.
-This usually involves removing or modifying the script or hooks used to automatically update the certificate before it expires.
+4. **Disable Automatic SSL Renewal**: Disables automatic SSL certificate renewal if it is currently enabled.

-5. **Enable Automatic SSL Renewal**: If automatic SSL certificate renewal is not yet enabled, this option provides the ability to enable that feature.
-This sets up a hook script to reload the Nginx configuration after the certificate renewal, making the new certificate effective.
+5. **Enable Automatic SSL Renewal**: Enables automatic SSL certificate renewal, setting up a hook script to reload Nginx configuration after renewal.

-6. **Stop Nginx and Certbot Services**: Stops running Nginx and Certbot services.
+6. **Stop Nginx and Certbot Services**: Stops the Nginx and Certbot services.

+7. **Update Cloudflare IPs**: Updates Cloudflare IP addresses used to allow traffic in the Nginx configuration.
+This enhances security by restricting access to only Cloudflare's IPs.

 ### 3. Important Notes

-- **Port Conflicts**: If multiple domains share the same external port, they must be distinct domains (e.g., `tgm.bet` and `api.tgm.bet`).
-If the domain is the same, ensure that each uses a unique external port (e.g., `80` and `7080` for `tgm.bet`).
+- **Port Conflicts**: Ensure that each domain has a unique external port if using the same domain or subdomain with multiple configurations.
+For example, `tgm.bet` can use ports `80` and `7080` for different services, while `api.tgm.bet` can also use port `80` since it is a different subdomain.

 - **SSL Certificates**: The script automatically obtains and renews SSL certificates using the email provided in the configuration file.

+- **Cloudflare IP Addresses**: The script updates the list of Cloudflare IP addresses used to restrict access to your server, ensuring that only traffic from Cloudflare is allowed.

 ### 4. Example Scenario

 For the provided configuration, the script will:

-- Create a reverse proxy for `tgm.bet` on external port `80`, routing to `8080`.
+- Set up a reverse proxy for `tgm.bet` on external port `80`, routing traffic to port `8080`.
-- Create a reverse proxy for `tgm.bet` on external port `7080`, routing to `8081`.
+- Set up a reverse proxy for `tgm.bet` on external port `7080`, routing traffic to port `8081`.
-- Create a reverse proxy for `api.tgm.bet` on external port `80`, routing to `8082`.
+- Set up a reverse proxy for `api.tgm.bet` on external port `80`, routing traffic to port `8071`.

-In this scenario, `tgm.bet` uses two different external ports (`80` and `7080`) for two services, while `api.tgm.bet` can share the external port `80` with `tgm.bet` since it is a different subdomain.
+In this scenario, `tgm.bet` uses two different external ports (`80` and `7080`) for different services, while `api.tgm.bet` shares the external port `80` with `tgm.bet` since it is a different subdomain.

 ## Troubleshooting

-- **Nginx Configuration Errors**: If Nginx fails to reload after applying configurations, review the error messages and check for port conflicts or syntax errors in the configuration files.
+- **Nginx Configuration Errors**: If Nginx fails to reload, check the error messages and verify configuration syntax and port allocations.

-- **SSL Certificate Issues**: If Certbot fails to obtain an SSL certificate, ensure that your domain's DNS is correctly configured and that the domain points to your server's IP address.
+- **SSL Certificate Issues**: If Certbot fails to obtain or renew certificates, ensure your domain's DNS settings are correct and that the domain points to your server's IP address.

+- **Cloudflare IP Updates**: If you encounter issues related to IP address restrictions, verify that the Cloudflare IP addresses have been correctly updated in the Nginx configuration.